-Due to the COVID-19 pandemic, residents are subject to public health orders restricting their activities in California, where our headquarters are located, and in the states where most of our clinical specialists and medical science liaisons live.
-We are exempt from some quarantine requirements in some jurisdictions because pharmaceutical companies are often deemed "essential businesses" with wider freedom to operate.
-Nonetheless, to protect the public health and the health of our employees, we are conducting a significant portion of our business by means of video and teleconferences and e-mail.
-Most of our third-party manufacturers, distributors (including the specialty pharmacy that dispenses Korlym), information technology service providers, law and accounting firms, clinical research organizations and others are also subject to pandemic-related restrictions.
-The response of physicians, medical institutions and patients to the pandemic varies widely from state-to-state and within states, and tends to become more or less stringent as the number of locally-reported cases of COVID-19 rise and fall.
+Due to the COVID-19 pandemic, in California, where our headquarters are located, and in the states where most of our clinical specialists and medical science liaisons live, residents are subject to "shelter-in-place" orders with no announced end date.
+We are exempt from some quarantine requirements in some jurisdictions because pharmaceutical companies are typically deemed "essential businesses."
+Nonetheless, to protect the public health and the health of our employees, we are conducting our business primarily by means of video and teleconferences and e-mail.
+We rely on third-party manufacturers, distributors (including the specialty pharmacy that dispenses Korlym), information technology service providers, law and accounting firms and clinical research organizations, most of which are also subject to pandemic-related restrictions.

 The effect of the COVID-19 pandemic on our 2020 revenue and expenses is uncertain.
-Many physicians, hospitals and medical clinics have taken steps to reduce the risk of coronavirus infection in their practices, including temporarily suspending office visits by pharmaceutical company representatives, which have reduced the effectiveness of our sales and marketing efforts.
-When educating physicians about Cushing's syndrome and Korlym's potential to benefit their patients, close contact with our clinical specialists is important, especially with physicians who are new to the medication.
-To maintain physician engagement, we have implemented a program of teleconference and video meetings, which are useful, but not as effective as meeting in-person.
+Physicians have taken steps to reduce the risk of coronavirus infection in their practices that will reduce the effectiveness of our sales and marketing efforts, including temporarily suspending office visits by pharmaceutical company representatives.
+To maintain physician engagement, we have implemented a program of teleconference and video meetings.
+Although it is too early to know how effective these measures will be, we believe they will not work as well as in-person visits to educate physicians about Cushing's syndrome and the potential of Korlym to benefit their patients.
 In addition, many physicians have reduced the frequency of patient visits, which, together with pandemic-related closures of laboratory facilities and imaging centers and the reluctance of some patients to leave their homes, make diagnosing and optimally treating patients with Cushing's syndrome more difficult.
-All of these factors will make it more difficult for us to increase the number of patients who receive Korlym, even though there remain many patients who could benefit from the medication and who have not yet received it.
+All of these factors will make it more difficult for us to increase the number of patients who receive Korlym, even though we believe there are many who could benefit from the medication and who have not yet received it.

-The pandemic's impact on our clinical development programs is difficult to estimate.
-Some of our clinical sites have stopped enrolling new patients or have reduced the frequency with which physicians see study participants.
+The pandemic's impact on our clinical development programs is also difficult to estimate.
+Some of the sites at which we are conducting trials have stopped enrolling new patients or have reduced the frequency with which physicians see study participants.
 Some sites have suspended or halted the initiation of new clinical trials.
-At others, new patient enrollment and new study initiations continue, but at a slower pace.
-These changes will lengthen the time it takes us to complete our development programs, although the magnitude of pandemic-related impacts depends on the indication being studied.
-Trials in patients with immediately life-threatening diseases, such as advanced cancers, have experienced fewer disruptions and delays.
+At other clinical sites, new patient enrollment and new study initiations continue, but at a slower pace.
+These changes are likely to lengthen the time it takes us to complete our development programs.

-Please see the risk factor under Item 1A of this Quarterly Report, "The COVID-19 pandemic or other public health emergencies, natural disasters, terrorism or other catastrophes could disrupt our activities and render our own or our vendors' facilities and equipment inoperable or inaccessible and require us to curtail or cease operations."
+Please see the risk factor under Item 1A of this Quarterly Report, "The COVID-19 pandemic or another public health emergency, as well as natural disasters, terrorism and other catastrophes, could disrupt our activities and render our own or our vendors' facilities and equipment inoperable or inaccessible and require us to cease or curtail operations."